cbdevnet/midimonster/README.md

 #### Channel specification

 A channel is specified by its event type and event code, separated by `.`.
-For a complete list of event types and codes see the kernel sources.
+For a complete list of event types and codes see the [kernel documentation](https://www.kernel.org/doc/html/v4.12/input/event-codes.html).
 The most interesting event types are

 * `EV_KEY` for keys and buttons
 * `EV_ABS` for absolute axes (such as Joysticks)